Wishful Thinking leads to growth and change, which usually involves a level of risk, and risk-tasking requires courage.

 Create a list of movies that have inspired you.
 Select movies based on real people, who have faced real challenges.
 People, who have stepped in and out of their comfort zones, and achieved their dreams.

+Carve out time to watch these movies or if you are short on movie-watching time go to the Internet Movie Database or to the official site of the movie, or see if the movie’s trailer is on YouTube.
 If you already love a movie, reading about it or watching the trailer will bring all the good feelings associated with it back to you.
-Or, simple, replay the film in your mind, remembering the scenes, music, and characters that made it special to you.
+Or, simply, replay the film in your mind, remembering the scenes, music, and characters that made it special to you.

 If you cannot think of a single inspiring movie, go to the American Film Institute’s “100 Years 100 Cheers” web site and download their list of the 100 most inspiring movies.
 Keep watching until you feel energized and inspired.